daerduoCarey/structedit/code/README.md

 You can use `vis_editgen.ipynb` to visualize the results in Python Jupyter Notebook.

+## PartNet VAE Edit Transfer
+First, train the VAE model for StructEdit (see the section above).

+You can use `vis_edittrans.ipynb` to run and visualize the results in Python Jupyter Notebook.

+## SynShapes VAE Edit Transfer
+To train the network from scratch, run

+    bash scripts/train_vae_synshapes.sh

+To test the model, run

+    bash scripts/eval_edittrans_vae_synshapes.sh

+To train the StructureNet baseline from scratch, run

+    bash scripts/train_structurenet_vae_synshapes.sh

+To test the pre-trained model, run

+    bash scripts/eval_edittrans_structurenet_vae_synshapes.sh

+You can use `vis_edittrans_synshapes.ipynb` to visualize the results in Python Jupyter Notebook.

 ## Run for Table/StorageFurniture, or Structure-distance Neighborhood
 Simply replace the `Chair` to `Table` or `StorageFurniture` in the training or evaluation scripts, and replace `cd` with `sd` for using structure distance neighborhood.